rosehelfrich/kyPublicSchools/README.md

-## File 2:  Test scores per school
+## File 3:  Test scores preprocessed and cleaned
 * Combines the test scores per school per year.
-* Outputs _df_scores_ that contains data for 1200+ Ky public school test scores across nine years.
+* Outputs _df_scores_ that contains data for 1200+ Ky public school test scores across a decade.

-## File 3: Predict Classification and Rating
+## File 4: Predict classification and rating
-* This is the primary file that predicts missing classifications and ratings for schools.
+* This is the primary file that predicts missing classifications and ratings for schools by implementing two neutral networks.
-* Results in the _predict_df_.
+* Produced _predict_df_.

 ## Original Files

-The original data was retrieved from the Kentucky Department of Education (KDE) website or directly from a KDE representative.
+The original data was retrieved from the Kentucky Department of Education (KDE) website or directly from a KDE representative.  _As of January 26 2024, reported spending per student for the 2022-2023 school year remains unavailable._

   <details><summary>Links to KDE</summary>